 You can also use it as a 3 days Uluru travel itinerary.

-Day 1: As we arrived in Uluru, we visited the cultural centre and gained an understanding of Aboriginal culture.
-You can see the big aboriginal exhibition that teaches you about Aboriginal culture, things you can eat at the outback from the plants, buy the painting made by Anangu people and learn the history of Ayers Rock.
+Day 1: As we arrived in Uluru, we visited the cultural center and gained an understanding of Aboriginal culture.
+You can see the big aboriginal exhibition that teaches you about Aboriginal culture, things you can eat at the outback from the plants, buy the painting made by Anangu people, and learn the history of Ayers Rock.

 With that in mind, we then drove to the base of Uluru for a walk.
 It was a strange but nice experience to be able to walk and touch this giant red rock in Australia!
 There are also caves where aboriginal people used to live, cook and play!
 They used some of these caves for indigenous rituals and teaching young generations how to hunt and gather with drawings on the wall!

 If you want to avoid the crowd and watch sunsets over Uluru in a relatively peaceful area, head to the right as there is a path with fewer people!
-It is a perfect place to take some Instagram worthy photos and you won’t be disappointed with the amazing colour change that the rock undertakes as the sun sets!
+It is a perfect place to take some Instagram-worthy photos and you won’t be disappointed with the amazing color change that the rock undertakes as the sunsets!